bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 *   [Contributing guidelines](https://help.github.com/articles/setting-guidelines-for-repository-contributors/)
 *   [Code of conduct](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/code-of-conduct/)

-As a maintainer, these components will help you communicate expectations, manage contributions, and protect everyone’s legal rights (including your own).
+As a maintainer, these components will help you communicate expectations, manage contributions, and protect everyone's legal rights (including your own).
 They significantly increase your chances of having a positive experience.

 If your project is on GitHub, putting these files in your root directory with the recommended filenames will help GitHub recognize and automatically surface them to your readers.